Try searching for your favourite wine...

-The 2017 vintage harnesses the individual strengths and distinct characteristics of spicy, floral Grampians Shiraz complemented by juicy Heathcote Shiraz.
+This vintage harnesses the individual strengths and distinct characteristics of spicy, floral Grampians Shiraz complemented by juicy Heathcote Shiraz.
 Expect savoury spice aromas with a medium-bodied palate abundant with mulberry fruits, complex spice flavours, and fine, velvety tannins.

 “A blend of spicy, fragrant Grampians and juicy Heathcote shiraz, the sum of the parts greater than the price of each.
 It really does take you on a broomstick ride across Central Victoria, from the cool Grampians in the west to warm Heathcote in the east.”